ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   Binary HTTP Message (..),
 }
 ~~~
-{: #fig-req-pt title="Plaintext Request Content"}
+{: #fig-req-pt title="Plaintext Request Structure"}

-This plaintext Request is encapsulated into a message in "`message/ohttp-req`"
+This plaintext Request structure is encapsulated into a message in
-form by generating an Encapsulated Request.
-An Encapsulated Request comprises a
+"`message/ohttp-req`" form by generating an Encapsulated Request.
+An
-key identifier; HPKE parameters for the chosen KEM, KDF, and AEAD; the
+Encapsulated Request comprises a key identifier; HPKE parameters for the chosen
-encapsulated KEM shared secret (or `enc`); and an HPKE-protected binary HTTP
+KEM, KDF, and AEAD; the encapsulated KEM shared secret (or `enc`); and an
-request message.
+HPKE-protected binary HTTP request message.

 An Encapsulated Request is shown in {{fig-enc-request}}. {{request}} describes
 the process for constructing and processing an Encapsulated Request.